Welcome to Lisa Scavelli's webpage.

 Contact Information (firstname.lastname@example.org)

-Studio Art Foundations, Computer Animation I & II, Digital Photography I, and Graphic Arts
+Studio Art Foundations, Computer Animation I & II, Digital Photography I, Graphic Arts, and Fashion Illustration I

 Studio Art Foundations

 This course is a foundations course that is broken up into three different components, 2D (drawing & Painting), 3D (sculpture), and Media (digital photo & graphic art).
 This is a rotating class that allows the student to experience different art mediums.
 It is a half-semester course that is needed in order to take any other art electives in the future.
 The students will develop several portfolio pieces throughout the semester.